1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

 ## Overview

-In this lab, you will create and publish Power BI dashboards and reports, applying conditional formatting, adding logos, importing custom visuals, and using bookmarks to enhance storytelling.
+In this lab, you'll use a pre-built Power BI report to publish it to the Power BI Service and create a dashboard by pinning key visuals.
+You'll explore features such as customizing the dashboard layout, enabling map visuals, and working with drill-through, quick insights, Q\&A, alerts, and bookmarks to enhance the report experience.

 ## Lab Objectives